PlatONnetwork/docs/docs/PlatON经济方案.md

 1. Pledged as  Alternative Validator Candidate

-   Energon holders pledge more than a certain amount of Energon as a deposit to become Alternative Validator Candidate.
+   LAT holders pledge more than a certain amount of LAT as a deposit to become Alternative Validator Candidate.

-2. Delegate Energon
+2. Delegate LAT

-   Energon holders can entrust their Energon to Alternative Validator Candidate, where Alternative Validator and Validators can obtain benefits in participating in the consensus process, and the benefits can be shared with the principal based on the commissioning reward ratio set by the nodes.
+   LAT holders can entrust their LAT to Alternative Validator Candidate, where Alternative Validator and Validators can obtain benefits in participating in the consensus process, and the benefits can be shared with the principal based on the commissioning reward ratio set by the nodes.
 The principal can redeem the entrustment in part or in full at any time without additional freeze periods.

 3. Election of Alternative Validator